 - 1 Click Start, All Programs, and VAIO Control Center.
-The VAIO Control Center window appears. - 2 Select the desired control item and change the settings. - Once finished, click OK.
+The VAIO Control Center window appears. - 2 Select the desired control item and change the settings. - 3 Once finished, click OK.
 The setting of the desired item has been changed.

-For more information about each option, click Help on the VAIO Control Center window to display the help file.
+For more information about each option, see the help file on VAIO Control Center.